 As a student in the Master of Autism Studies program, you will be introduced to a broader range of autism interventions than many other programs in the field offer.
 You’ll explore historical and modern approaches to ASD intervention, including: behavioralist and developmental models; focused and comprehensive interventions; school-based models, communication-based models, social skills and group therapy models; psychopharmacological therapies; and complementary and alternative approaches.
 You’ll examine the theoretical underpinnings of these approaches, as well as participating in practical workshops devoted to common intervention techniques.
 In some cases, the workshops may provide opportunities for certification in a particular approach or treatment model.

-Voices of Persons with Autism
+Explore the Voices of People with Autism

 As a foundational element of the program, the curriculum includes opportunities for you to participate in community placements designed both to broaden your range of experiences with and to deepen your understanding of the richly varied lives of people on the spectrum by spending time with them.
 In addition to the experiential learning components of the program, you will study the rapidly growing body of first person accounts of life with autism available in traditional academic materials (such as autobiographies) as well as in pop-cultural materials (such as films, blogs and online communities).